 I have several of my ancestors names and am attempting to find out my heritage to see if I could be Keetoowah.
 Could someone at UKB trace my lineage in a genealogy report?

 Unfortunately at this time UKB does not own or operate a genealogy service, as our staff and resources are limited.
 If you are seeking a genealogy report, we encourage you to use other services including the Cherokee National Research Center in Tahlequah.
 This center is not operated by the UKB, but by the Cherokee Nation of Oklahoma.

 Individuals who wish to know if specific ancestors are on our rolls or the Dawes Roll can contact our Enrollment Office and they will do their best to assist you.
 You must have this individual's name.
 If your ancestor is found, please keep in mind that this does not automatically qualify for enrollment into UKB.
 Our blood quantum requirement must still be met under all circumstances.

-What if I was a former UKB member who relinquished for another tribe, but wish to come back to UKB?
+What if I was a former UKB member who relinquished for another tribe, but wish to come back?

 Membership is possible for former UKB members who relinquished for another tribe, but only by filling out the proper paperwork and providing proof of an extreme circumstance.
 These circumstances can include a denial of services originally promised if a member were to switch to another tribe, such as housing, work or medical care services.
 This is a one time process if approved.